anant1203/Cilia-Segmentation/README.md

 # Approach

-The training data consists of videos The first step would be to extract features from data.
+The first step would be to extract features from data.

+The data consists of videos (in the form of 100 consecutive frames).
 As each sample is a video, we can make use of spatial as well as temporal features.

 The features we used are:
 1) [Variance fluctuations](https://github.com/dsp-uga/Taylor-P2/wiki/Pixel-Variance)